datariders/SATPrepAssistant/README.md

 Exams involving multiple choice questions require lots of practice.
 SAT preparation boot camps and mock exams would immensely benefit students.

->>> Not all high school students of the nation may be able to afford SAT preparation boot camps and mock exams.
+>>> SAT preparation boot camps and mock exams may not be affordable and easily accessible for all high school students of the nation.

 <br>